Wellbutrin vs Adderall

 The bottom line

 Bupropion and Adderall are not really substitutes for each other.
+They feel similar because both are activating and both act on dopamine and norepinephrine, but one is an antidepressant and the other is a stimulant for ADHD.
 The right one depends on whether the problem being treated is depression or ADHD, and that is a decision for a prescriber.
 When both conditions are present, the two can be used together, each doing its own job.

 Sources